 We will be open for regular business hours, including Saturdays, starting June 1st.

 We miss you all, and we wish we could permit you to enter the lobby, but our building is small so we will be continuing our Patients Only Policy at this time.
-Even in the Green Phase, PA's policy states that businesses should not open unless the business can offer 6’ social distancing to visitors and staff.
 While we can safely treat your pets, we do not have the ability to offer clients a safe social distance inside the hospital.
 Our exam rooms are small and confined, putting both you and our team members at risk (even with masks) and the waiting rooms are not spacious enough to accommodate six feet of distance between multiple clients or between you and our team.
-We will continue to observe our regular business hours (found at the bottom of the page.)

 All medication and food pick-ups, as well as dropping off fecal and urine samples, also will be conducted via our Curbside Service.
 You must be wearing a mask in order for us to approach your vehicle.

 1. When you arrive for an appointment, call us from the parking lot to check-in.
-Be prepared to tell us what color and type of vehicle you are driving as well as the phone number from which you are calling so that we can contact you once your pet is inside.
+We have added numbered parking spaces on both sides of our lot with No Parking signs between them for social distancing purposes.
+When you call to check in, tell us the number of your parking space and the phone number from which you are calling so that we can contact you once your pet is inside.
 (There’s a sign on the building with our number.)
 If you do not have a mobile phone, knock on the window or door and then step back.
 Someone will respond.
+Please do not stand on the sidewalk that our team uses to come in and out of the building.

 PLEASE KEEP YOUR PHONE ON AND DO NOT MAKE OTHER CALLS SO THAT YOU ARE AVAILABLE WHEN WE CALL.

-2. A technician will call you after check-in to review any pre-visit information and concerns, medications and your observations on your pet’s activity and behavior at home.
+2. For annual wellness and medical appointments, a technician will call you after check-in to review any pre-visit information and concerns, medications and your observations on your pet’s activity and behavior at home.
 We encourage you to send along written notes and/or questions that you can send along with your pet.

 3. A team member will come out to bring in your pet for the appointment.
 You must be wearing a mask before we can approach, and you must get your pet out of the car so that we do not have to lean into the interior of your vehicle.